 We will walk you through the Tesla Model 3 specs, price, speed, range and other important details that you need to know.
-We’ll also touch on the Tesla Model 3 release date, at least what we know about it.
+We’ll also touch on the Tesla Model 3 release date, and the next Model 3 event.

 While Tesla is still working to bring this to market, the Chevy Bolt, which has slightly longer range is available in select markets already.
 Elon Musk, recently teased that the Tesla Model 3 will end up beating the Bolt’s EV range when it arrives in late 2017.